* This is the Veterinary Version. *

 Many of the chemotherapy drugs used to control cancer in people are used for the same purpose in pets.
 However, animals require dosages that are adjusted for their size and body type.
 In most cases, a combination of drugs will be used.
 Your veterinarian will evaluate the individual cancer and the particular needs of your pet when selecting the drug combination, dosage, and administration schedule.
 Quality of life issues, medical and nutritional support concerns, and pain control are other considerations that the prescribing veterinarian must evaluate when selecting a chemotherapy program.
 In all cases, your veterinarian must weigh the expected benefits of the drugs with possible adverse effects to select the most appropriate treatment for your pet.
 The veterinarian will carefully monitor your pet’s physical and behavioral response to the treatment and adjust the dosage to maximize the effect on the cancer while reducing the side effects.

 While improvements have been made in chemotherapy for humans—many of the well-known side effects such as nausea, vomiting, hair loss, and fatigue have been reduced in recent years—people still regard chemotherapy as a distinctly unpleasant experience.
-Animals, however, generally appear able to tolerate chemotherapy better than people.
-Animals can become nauseous from some chemotherapy drugs and this may lead to vomiting or a lack of interest in food.
+Animals generally appear able to tolerate chemotherapy better than people, but treatment with some chemotherapy drugs may lead to vomiting or a lack of interest in food.
 This side effect can be treated with anti-nausea medicine.
 Intravenous fluids can be used to control such side effects as vomiting, diarrhea, and dehydration.
 Some chemotherapy drugs may cause a reduction in the number of red blood cells (anemia), white blood cells (leukopenia), or the cells that clot blood (platelets).
-The loss of white blood cells is probably the most significant of these effects because white blood cell loss lowers your pet's ability to fight off infections.
-Your veterinarian will monitor your pet's condition by taking blood samples.
+The loss of white blood cells is probably the most significant of these effects because white blood cell loss lowers your pet’s ability to fight off infections.
+Your veterinarian will monitor your pet’s condition by taking blood samples.
 If the white blood cell count becomes too low, antibiotics may be prescribed to prevent infections.
 For animals with a low platelet count, there is an increased risk of bleeding.

 Chemotherapy may be stopped before the end of the scheduled treatment program if the cancer being treated is not affected by the drugs or starts regrowing following a period of remission.
 A prescribed chemotherapy program may also be stopped when the animal has received the maximum acceptable total dose for a particular drug or if there are unacceptable adverse effects.